Laghman Province: Administrative divisions

-Infrastructure and economy
+Economy

 Members of the U.S. Air Force inspecting the underside of a bridge as traffic squeezes through the narrow roadway in Mihtarlam.

 Agriculture

 The Alingar and Alishing rivers pass through Laghman, as the province is known for its lushness.
 Laghman has sizable amounts of irrigated land as one can find scores of fruits and vegetables from Laghman in Kabul.
 Other main crops in Laghman include rice, wheat and cotton as many people living in the area are involved in agricultural trade and business.

 Mineral wealth

 Spodumene mined at Alinghar Pegmatite Field.

 Laghman also has an array of precious stones and minerals, as it is well known for being a relatively untapped source of the Tourmaline and Spodumene gemstones which are reported to be in abundance at the northern portions of the province.
 There are also marble mines.